This Olive Garden Minestrone Soup Recipe is a thick, hearty vegetable soup with ditalini pasta in a rich tomato broth, perfect comfort food!

 Note 4: Serving suggestions: drizzle olive oil, 1 tablespoon lemon juice, fresh parsley or thyme, fresh grated Parmesan cheese, and/or crusty artisan bread (for dunking).

-Storage: Store Minestrone Soup for 3–5 days in an airtight container in the fridge.
-It doesn’t freeze well; the veggies get a bit mushy when thawed.
-Reheat the soup gently in a pot over medium-low heat, stirring frequently.
-You’ll likely need a splash of vegetable stock to slightly thin the soup.
-It thickens while stored.
+Storage: Store Minestrone Soup in the fridge for 3–5 days in an airtight container.
+It doesn’t freeze well as the veggies can get mushy.
+Reheat gently over medium-low heat, stirring often, and add a splash of vegetable stock if it’s too thick.

 Nutrition